ahmednuaman/javascript-tests/README.md

 1. `npm install`
 2. `npm test`/`npm watch`
 3. Get the candidate to complete the tests and Karma should watch the files and run the tests on save.

+## "But these tests are broke"
+Yes, yes they are broke.
+I need you to fix them and make a PR :)